DataDog/dogstatsd-ruby/README.md

 # Create a DogStatsD client instance using UDS
 statsd = Datadog::Statsd.new(socket_path: '/path/to/socket/file', single_thread: true, buffer_max_payload_size: 1)
+...
+# to close the instance is not necessary in this case since metrics are flushed on submission
+# but it is still a good practice and it explicitely closes the socket
+statsd.close()
 ```

 ### v5.x Common Pitfalls